meowyx/metamask-gaia-starter/README.md

 ## 🌟 Overview

-The MetaMask Gaia DTK Starter is a powerful Next.js template that seamlessly integrates GaiaNet AI's advanced capabilities with MetaMask's Developer Toolkit (DTK).
-This project enables developers to build sophisticated blockchain applications with AI-enhanced functionalities while leveraging MetaMask's secure wallet infrastructure.
+The MetaMask Gaia DTK Starter is a powerful Next.js template that seamlessly integrates Gaia's advanced capabilities with MetaMask's Developer Toolkit (DTK).
+This project allows developers to build sophisticated blockchain applications with AI-enhanced functionalities while leveraging MetaMask's secure wallet infrastructure.

 ![Gaia Delegation Toolkit Gif](./gaia-dtk-2.gif)

 The starter includes a full ERC20 token creation system through an integrated factory contract, allowing users to deploy custom tokens directly through the application.
 Combined with AI-powered interactions, this creates a powerful platform for building next-generation decentralized applications.